 Key Details

 The cave mainly consists of a few long, very straight passages intersecting each other at odd angles.
 Its cave map would look like scattered matchsticks.
-These long passages are quite narrow, especially at foot level, requiring explorers to proceed single-file.
+These long passages are quite narrow, especially at foot level, requiring characters to proceed single-file.

 In some spots there are short branch passages connecting to other nearby main passages, or ending in plugs of dried cave mud.
 The corners leading into these branches are very sharp, making a side passage difficult to notice until a person is right next to it.
 A few inches of water covers the floor in some side passages.